International Grains Program Hosts AFIA-NGFA-KSU-HACCP Course

 Participants listened to presentations from industry experts and also learned from each other.

 “The course provided the basic tools for feed millers on how to implement all the principles of HACCP step-by-step,” says Carlos Campabadal, IGP feed manufacturing program specialist and the course manager.

 “Participants left with the right knowledge to develop a HACCP plan at their facility.”

 Another valuable aspect of this course was the networking opportunities.

 Participants were able to discuss these topics among each other as well as with the presenters.

 “The discussions that we had between the different companies was very important because we could figure out what we need to do in our company and talk about how other companies are handling different issues,” Jackie Lissolo, program manager at ICM, says.

 This is just one example of the many partnership trainings offered through IGP.

 In addition to feed manufacturing and grain management, IGP offers trainings in the areas of flour milling and grain processing, and grain marketing and risk management.

-To learn more about the training opportunities at IGP visit the IGP website at: www.grains.k-state.edu/igp.
+For more information about IGP training opportunities visit the IGP website at www.grains.ksu.edu.